DariaC984/crowdsec-docs/crowdsec-docs/docs/whitelist/create.md

    - evt.Parsed.http_user_agent == 'MySecretUserAgent'
 ```

-again, let's restart CrowdSec !
+again, let's restart CrowdSec!

-For the record, I edited nikto's configuration to use 'MySecretUserAgent' as user-agent, and thus :
+For the record, I edited nikto's configuration to use 'MySecretUserAgent' as user-agent, and thus:

 ```bash
 nikto -host myfqdn.com